isha-techpm/product-management-portfolio/PRDs/README.md

 * Balance user needs with technical and business constraints
 * Write structured and actionable product documentation
 * Collaborate effectively with engineering and operations teams

+---

-📌 This folder will continue to grow as I work on more product initiatives.
+📌 This portfolio will continue to evolve as I gain more hands-on Product Management experience.